JayMellor/markdown-cv/index.md

 - Test-Driven Development

 ## Personal Interests
+- Reading Maths and Lambda Calculus/Logic books
+- Reading science-fiction and fantasy books (Asimov at present)
 - Gaming (souls-likes and metroidvanias are my faviourites)
-- Reading science-fiction and fantasy books (pursuing Asimov at present)
 - Cooking and eating curry 😋